 The statistical results show that for the SME manager, strategic management and strategic planning are similar.
 However, Hitt, Duane & Hoskisson (2008) mention that strategic management is a state of culture that affects all company areas.
 They define strategic planning as a process that generates competitive advantages and gives long-term sustainability to the company.
-A company can have strategic planning and not be strategic planning becomes a daily and natural responsibility and a commitment of its managers and directors (French, Kelly & Harrison, 2004).
+A company can have strategic planning and not be strategically managed, but if it has that culture, strategic planning becomes a daily and natural responsibility and a commitment of its managers and directors (French, Kelly & Harrison, 2004).
 The SME entrepreneur has to understand that in order to achieve strategic planning it is necessary to establish the habit of creating, analyzing and using regularly critical information for decision making, to generate strategic thinking in the staff that makes decisions, and, above all, to encourage an environment in which non-traditional thinking becomes a vehicle that promotes creativity, innovation and sustainable development.